-We, Hauser Partners Rechtsanwälte GmbH, collect, process and use your personal data only if and to the extent that you have given your consent to this, you have given us this in the context of our communication, to fulfill contractual or legal obligations or to safeguard legitimate interests required by HPR and complies with all applicable national and European regulations.
+We, HAUSER PARTNERS Rechtsanwälte GmbH & Co KG, collect, process and use your personal data only if and insofar as you have given your consent, you have communicated this to us as part of our communication, it is necessary to fulfill contractual or legal obligations or to protect it is necessary for the legitimate interests of HPR and complies with all applicable national and European regulations.

 If you have not provided us with your personal data yourself, we have received it from our clients, business partners, service providers or cooperation partners, for whom you may work as a representative or employee or through whom you are invited to our events.
 In addition, it is possible that we have taken your personal data from publicly accessible sources, in particular company websites, lists of participants in events or business directories.
 All of this is always done in accordance with all applicable national and European legal provisions

 However, only those personal data are collected that are necessary for the implementation and processing of our legal services or that you have voluntarily provided to us.
 As far as we collect your personal data from you, the provision of your data is fundamentally voluntary.
 However, we cannot or not completely fulfill our mandate if you do not provide your personal data.

 We will process your personal data in particular for the following purposes:

 - For the establishment, administration and processing of the business relationship (mandate), in particular in connection with the contractual relationship between us and other statutory and other contractually agreed services related to our business relationship.